Becoming a dog walker is an awesome way to make money with a job that makes you happy.

 - Earn: $12 per hour

 Walkers are chosen when they show they are reliable, honest, and life-long pet lovers/owners.
 Their services include 20 and 45 minute walks with a surcharge for additional pets as pet transportation and trips to the pet store in case owners don’t have the time.
-This company is also one of the very few where employees help planning and executing pet birthdays as well as incorporating pets into weddings.
+This company is also one of the very few where employees help in planning and executing pet birthdays as well as incorporating pets into weddings.

 Dog walkers in Miami can expect to make about $13/ hour.